SatyamGaba/multiagent-traffic-signal/README.md

 # multiagent-traffic-signal
-Official code for Laminar, a multi-agent AI framework for proactive traffic management
+This is the official repository for the paper "_Multi-agent AI Framework for Proactive Traffic Management_".